sean-techie/sean-techie/README.md

 Alongside frontend engineering, I have a strong interest in **Data Science and Machine Learning**, combining analytical thinking with clean UI design.

+## 🌟 Inspiration & Vision

+I am inspired by building intelligent systems that combine modern frontend experiences with data-driven decision making.

+Beyond frontend development, I am passionate about Data Science and Data Engineering — working with data pipelines, analytics, and machine learning to turn raw information into meaningful insights.

+My long-term goal is to bridge user experience with data intelligence — creating applications that are not only visually powerful but also smart and scalable.

 > “Code.
 Learn.
 Build.
 Repeat.”

 ---